ShaneDelmore/imclipitly/readme.md

-Imclipitly: Because I thought you might want to replace easy to forget imports with an easy to misspell plugin.
+### Imclipitly: Now you can replace easy-to-forget imports with an easy-to-misspell plugin.

-Imclipitly will generate scala-clippy advice for implicit enrichments in your source code.
+Imclipitly will generate Scala-Clippy advice for implicit enrichments in your source code.

-Imclipitely is only published for Scala 2.12 currently.
-I will cross publish to 2.11 shortly.
+This plugin is currently only published for Scala 2.12. *(Will cross publish to 2.11 shortly.)*

-To add Imclipitly to your project:
+### To add Imclipitly to your project:

-in plugins.sbt: `addSbtPlugin("io.delmore" %% "sbt-imclipitly" % "0.0.2")`
+* in plugins.sbt: `addSbtPlugin("io.delmore" %% "sbt-imclipitly" % "0.0.2")`

-in build.sbt: `enablePlugins(ImclipitlyPlugin)`
+* in build.sbt: `enablePlugins(ImclipitlyPlugin)`

-On run or package Imclipitly will scan your source code using Scalameta and ScalaFix and then generate Scala-Clippy advice in your managed-resources directory.
+On run or package, Imclipitly will scan your source code using Scalameta and then generate Scala-Clippy advice in your managed-resources directory.

-To run tests:
+### To run tests:

-`sbt test`
+* `sbt test`

-To run integration tests:
+### To run integration tests:

-`sbt it:test`
+* `sbt it:test`

-Project contributors: Shane Delmore, Ólafur Páll Geirsson
+_Project contributors: Shane Delmore, Ólafur Páll Geirsson_